quocthang0507/AndroidStudioExamples/README.md

 8. ImplicitIntents project

-An app calls implicit intents.
+An app demonstrates the use of implicit intents for starting activities.
+It contains three buttons for sending implicit intents.

+9. ImplicitIntentsReceiver project

+The ImplicitIntentsReceiver app registers inself for implicit intents that come from browsable links (URLs) with the scheme http/https and host developer.android.com.

 ### Lesson 3: Testing, debugging, and using support libraries